-According to a March 2021 report by the Associated Builders and Contractors, construction companies will need to add anywhere from 430,000 to 1 million new workers in 2021, depending on the growth model.
-The report also stated that every \$1 billion in extra construction spending generates an average of 5,700 construction jobs.
+According to a February 2023 report by the Associated Builders and Contractors, construction companies in 2023 will need to find 546,000 new employees on top of normal hiring to meet industry demand, and that does not take into consideration the demands of new projects from infrastructure funding.
+A 2021 report also stated that every \$1 billion in extra construction spending generates an average of 5,700 construction jobs.